-Rember.
-You are not always taking pictures to keep in the early stages.
-You are getting your pet used to the camera and building a rapport so that they feel comfortable.
+Remember.
+You are not always taking pictures to keep at first.
+You are getting your cat used to the camera and building a rapport so that they feel comfortable.
 If some of the pictures come out that’s a win.
 But your aim is pointing and shooting.
 You are encouraging your cat to enjoy a photo session, not fear it.

 Getting your cat posing for a photo shoot, or working to get a photograph you need for your blog requires one vital skill.

 You need to put in the work to build trust with your cat so they know they will have fun.
 Don’t hassle them, grumble, or lose your temper.
 Once you have that trust all but the most super stubborn pets (see below) will know a photoshoot can be fun, means treats and will increase your chances of success.

 Let your pet sniff the camera.
 It can help them get used to the photo shoot process faster.Beth, Daily Dog Tag